28 Barcelona Landmarks & Top Tourist Attractions (+Map & Tips)

 15. Montjuïc: Cable Car, Castle, Palau Nacional & City Views

 Montjuïc (the Jewish Mountain) is the best-known hill in Barcelona.
-It houses several parks, botanical gardens, places, pavilions, and museums, many of which were built for the 1929 World Fair that was held in Barcelona.
+It houses several parks, botanical gardens, palaces, pavilions, and museums, many of which were built for the 1929 World Fair that was held in Barcelona.

 Nowadays, it’s a popular place to visit in the city and some of the must-see sights mentioned in this guide are located in this area (such as the Magical Fountain, the Museum of National Art of Catalonia, Joan Miro Museum, or an open-air museum Poble Espanyol).